For patients seeking dental implants but are experiencing problems with low bone density.

 If you are interested in obtaining dental implants but you have reduced bone density, help is available.
 Many people seeking dental work express concern after finding they no longer possess enough bone for implants.
 However, options are available if you are lacking in bone.

 When you talk to an AZ Max oral surgeon – and anyone on our staff – you’ll find a highly caring and knowledgable individual who will answer all your questions about bone grafting and dental implants and review the best options for your dental care.
-So schedule a free consultation today and learn how we can make you smile.
+So schedule your consultation today and learn how we can make you smile.

 We can improve the height of available bone in the upper jaw by creating a new bone in the sinus.
 The process is known as ‘sinus augmentation’.
 We can obtain bone from elsewhere and add it to a deficient area.
 We can place this in an underlying area and place a bone in a better position once the healing stage is over.
 Bone can be obtained from a number of areas but is often sourced from the chin or the behind the lower jaw.
 There are options available for those who don’t wish to use their own bone.
 For instance, synthetic materials are available, and bovine and porcine can be used.
 These can act as a scaffold for new bone to grow before dental implants are added.